alvinalaphat/FirstWebsite/README.md

 # Forum

-Experimenting with Python Flask and the SQLALchemy database Allows registrations and blogging in the user interface
+Experimenting with Python Flask and the SQLALchemy database.
+This app allows registrations and blogging in the user interface